dirtyvagabond/drake-echostep/README.md

   last command
 ```

-This project also implements `bandit-protocol` as a demonstration of bundling more than one protocol implementations in a single plugin.
+This project also implements `bandit-protocol` as a demonstration of bundling more than one protocol implementation in a single plugin.
 It also demonstrates setting the `no-cmds-required` option, as well as using a dash in your protocol name.
 See `src/drake/bandit_protocol.clj`.